MicrosoftDocs/windows-dev-docs/windows-apps-src/files/file-access-permissions.md

         For example, you can use [**ApplicationData**](https://msdn.microsoft.com/library/windows/apps/br241587).[**LocalFolder**](https://msdn.microsoft.com/library/windows/apps/br241621) to retrieve a [**StorageFolder**](https://msdn.microsoft.com/library/windows/apps/br227230) that represents your app's local folder like this:
         > [!div class="tabbedCodeSnippets"]
-        ```csharp
+        ```cs
         using Windows.Storage;
         StorageFolder localFolder = ApplicationData.Current.LocalFolder;
         ```
         ```javascript
         var localFolder = Windows.Storage.ApplicationData.current.localFolder;
         ```
+        ```cpp
+        using namespace Windows::Storage;
+        StorageFolder^ storageFolder = ApplicationData::Current->LocalFolder;
+        ```

         If you want to access your app's roaming or temporary folder, use the [**RoamingFolder**](https://msdn.microsoft.com/library/windows/apps/br241623) or [**TemporaryFolder**](https://msdn.microsoft.com/library/windows/apps/br241629) property instead.

         After you retrieve a [**StorageFolder**](https://msdn.microsoft.com/library/windows/apps/br227230) that represents an app data location, you can access files and folders in that location by using **StorageFolder** methods.
 In the example, these **StorageFolder** objects are stored in the `localFolder` variable.
-You can learn more about using app data locations in [Managing application data](https://msdn.microsoft.com/library/windows/apps/hh465109), and by downloading the [Application data sample](http://go.microsoft.com/fwlink/p/?linkid=231478) for Windows 8.1 and re-using its source code in your Windows 10 app.
+You can learn more about using app data locations from the guidance on the [ApplicationData class](https://docs.microsoft.com/uwp/api/windows.storage.applicationdata) page, and by downloading the [Application data sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/ApplicationData) from GitHub.

     2. For example, you can retrieve a file directly from your app's local folder by using an app URI, like this:
         > [!div class="tabbedCodeSnippets"]
-        ```csharp
+        ```cs
         using Windows.Storage;
-        StorageFile file = await StorageFile.GetFileFromApplicationUriAsync(new Uri("ms-appx:///file.txt"));
+        StorageFile file = await StorageFile.GetFileFromApplicationUriAsync(new Uri("ms-appdata:///local/file.txt"));
         ```
         ```javascript
         Windows.Storage.StorageFile.getFileFromApplicationUriAsync("ms-appdata:///local/file.txt").done(